BelT26/RDFC/README.md

 ## Credits

+The text for the home page was provided by Steve Wilson, the club manager.

+#### Images
+Home page banner:  Mick Haupt / Unsplash.
+Social section: Rawpixel / Shutterstock
+League table: QuinceCreative / Pixabay
+Results table: Chaos Soccer / Unsplash
+Next fixture: Emrah Kara / Unsplash

 ## Future Development Possibilities

-originally planned to add a social page and function to add social events - not current requirement
+Add the possibility to add social events - not current requirement

+Add to the management functionality so that they can manually adjust members details

+Add a blog featuring the weekly match report